Bulk importing recipes with a CSV file

 You would need to reformat the above to the following, exactly:

-So, the exact same as the recipe tags, simply surrounding the ingredients in quotation marks, and then splitting them up with commas.
+So, a similar process simply surrounding the ingredients in quotation marks, but then splitting the ingredients up with a semi-colon like ;

 Need to add ingredient group headings to the ingredient list?